chrisyue/php-m3u8/docs/how-to-make-a-parsing-dumping-rule.md

-If you've already checked the file [tagValueParsers.php](../resources/tagValueParsers.php), you could find that this file is a very simple "type => callable" rules which defines how to parse a certain tag type:
+If you've already checked the file [tagValueParsers.php](../resources/tagValueParsers.php), you could find that this file contains very simple "type => callable" rules which define how to parse a certain tag type:

 ```php
 // resources/definitions/tagValueParsers.php